Venetian blinds

 - Mark screw holes with a pencil.

-Step 3: Install Brackets
+Step 3: Install securely

 - Drill small pilot holes.